 During each round of play, the player with the highest tournament seeding will be assigned to the “show court”.
 However, if due to lengthy play of a prior match, a higher seeded player may be reassigned to a different court by the IRT President or the event director.

 All matches are played with the Pro Penn HD, the Official Ball of the IRT.
-The 1st, 3rd, and 5th (if needed) games of the match are started with a new ball.

 All IRT players are obligated to conduct themselves in line with the IRT Player Code of Conduct.